Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Results

-Figure \ref{fig: Anomalies mergers} shows some of the more striking examples of mergers detected with \astronomaly{}.
-The 1609 galaxy merger candidates were compared with the Catalog of Morphologically Identified Merging Galaxies \citep{Hwang2009}, but the sky coverage of this catalogue, 422 deg$^2$, is significantly smaller than that of DECaLS, 14 000 deg$^2$, so not many matches were expected.
+Fig. \ref{fig: Anomalies mergers} shows some of the more striking examples of mergers detected with \astronomaly{}.
+The 1609 galaxy merger candidates were compared with the Catalog of Morphologically Identified Merging Galaxies (Hwang \& Chang \citeyear{Hwang2009}), but the sky coverage of this catalogue, 422 deg$^2$, is significantly smaller than that of DECaLS, 14 000 deg$^2$, so not many matches were expected.
 In addition, the different data cuts applied make a direct comparison challenging.
-However, 6 matches were found at a cross-matching distance of 30 arcseconds.
-These 6 sources were visually confirmed to match the sources in the catalogue.
-While spectroscopic follow-up would be needed to further investigate the rest of the sources shown in Figure \ref{fig: Anomalies mergers}, the presence of significant tidal streams and interaction suggests the majority of these are high probability merger candidates.
+However, six matches were found at a cross-matching distance of 30 arcsec.
+These six sources were visually confirmed to match the sources in the catalogue.
+While spectroscopic follow-up would be needed to further investigate the rest of the sources shown in Fig. \ref{fig: Anomalies mergers}, the presence of significant tidal streams and interaction suggests the majority of these are high-probability merger candidates.

 These results show that \astronomaly{} could be used to build a large, albeit incomplete, merger catalogue.
-Additionally, a second round of active learning could be used to actually reduce the number of mergers and highlight more rare types of anomalies.
+To gauge the theoretical completeness of such a catalogue, we compared the precision values for the identified merger candidates from our evaluation subset, first described in Section \ref{Data: Finding An Evaluation Set}, with a supervised method from O’Ryan et al. \citeyearpar{O_Ryan_2023}, which used the same CNN to classify mergers.
+It is important to note that O'Ryan et al. used data from the European Space Agency's Hubble Space Telescope Science Archive\footnote{See \url{http://hst.esac.esa.int/ehst/}}, which has significantly higher data quality compared to DECaLS.
+Unfortunately, as no similar work has been published on DECaLS data, this was the best comparison that could be made at this time.
+Deriving conclusions from comparisons in performance metrics should therefore be done cautiously because of the discrepancy in data quality.

+The entire main subset was initially ordered by the `predicted\_user\_score', discussed in Section \ref{Methodology: Anomaly Detection}, which we found best identified merger candidates for manual labelling.
+For more details on the scores implemented in \astronomaly{}, refer to Lochner \& Bassett \citeyearpar{Lochner_2021}.
+This ordering can be considered the equivalent of a classifier probability, allowing the application of different thresholds to `classify' a source as a merger.
+We then extracted the index (position in the ordered list) for the evaluation subset, for which we have labels.
+We considered a merger candidate to be the positive class, and all others (including other genuine anomalies) as the negative class.
+By applying different thresholds in the index, we can obtain candidate merger samples of differing purity.
+To compare with O’Ryan et al. \citeyearpar{O_Ryan_2023}, we selected thresholds resulting in specified recall values and report the corresponding precision in Table \ref{tab: precision comparison}.

+Our unsupervised method excelled with high precision up to a 50 per cent recall threshold, outperforming the supervised method.
+However, the supervised method demonstrated superior precision at higher recall thresholds, emphasizing its strength in completeness.
+Our method's higher initial precision makes it well suited for efficiently obtaining a sample of desired sources.
+This subset can then serve as valuable training data for a subsequent supervised method.